 The manufacturers claim all kinds of weight loss wonders, which you can safely ignore.
 You want a clean product which can be used as a tenderizing agent on your meat.
 That’s it!

-- Make sure to pick a green papaya and wash it well before cutting it up.
+- Make sure to pick green papaya (not orange) and wash it well before cutting it up.

 - Cut the fresh raw papaya into chunks with the skin on the papaya.